bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Type Polyvalence
-A polyvalent type has a number of different _cooperating_ forms, purposes or meanings (thus types).
+A polyvalent type has a number of different _cooperating_ forms, purposes or meanings,thus types.
 This is based on the observation that a type is a choice of perspective.
-It either reflects how the programmer thinks about something, how something is formally written down or how a machine represents this thoughts.
+It reflects how the programmer thinks about something, how something is formally written down or how a machine represents this thoughts.
 Classically a choice has to be made in favour of the perspective that matters most for a particular use case.
 In order to switch perspective type conversions were required for a lack of expressiveness.

 Type polyvalence is to declare a type with or from multiple perspectives each being expressed in terms of other types.